paris-saclay-cds/ramp-board/rampbkd/aws/README.md

 downloaded (from the ec2 instance).

 `local_log_folder` is the local folder where the logs are downloaded (from the ec2 instance).
-The logs contain the standard output obtained from running `ramp_test_submission` for a given submission.
+The logs contain the standard output and error obtained from running `ramp_test_submission` for a given submission.

 `check_status_interval_secs` is the number of secs to wait until we recheck whether an ec2 instance is ready to be used.